12-week course breakdown:

 Marco Merenghi, Animation Director at Animal Logic, shares professional tips on how to portray stealth, strength and power.

-Week 06Understanding Animal Locomotion – Theory and Walkthrough
+Week 08 Bringing Reality to Fantasy Creatures – Theory and Walkthrough

 Pete Kelly, Lead Animator at Cinematico, highlights the importance of using exaggeration to bring creatures to life.